scoutsaachi/zatt/README.md

 In [3]: d['key'] = 'value'
 ```

-Let's retrieve `key1` from a second client:
+Let's retrieve `key` from a second client:

 Open the python interpreter on another terminal and run: